TFO04DELTA/murmur/README.md

 # Murmur

-Decoy traffic generator for a Raspberry Pi Zero 2 W. Plug it into your GL.iNet router (which already runs Pi-hole) and it quietly emits plausible decoy traffic so your ISP and the data brokers buying their logs can't cleanly profile what your household is actually interested in.
+Decoy traffic generator for a Raspberry Pi Zero 2 W. Plug it into your router (preferably which already runs Pi-hole) and it quietly emits plausible decoy traffic so your ISP and the data brokers buying their logs can't cleanly profile what your household is actually interested in.